Readek/RoA-Skin-Recolorer/Docs/Custom Characters.md

 </p>

 Colors follow the same logic as the file you would find in your character's folder at `scripts/colors.gml`.
-It's using the same shader, after all.
+The recolorer uses the same shader, after all.

 For the Original Colors, use the same values found in `set_color_profile_slot(0, [part num], [r], [g], [b])`: